-- Articles / Suggested Content will not be seen if you use Home Page option – only when you turn it off (or set to blank value)
+- Pro Tip: Articles / Suggested Content will not be seen if you use non-blank Home Page option – only when you turn it off (or set to blank value)

-- Since Chrome Mobile version 58 (and above), you can no longer use this method to restore Bookmarks and Recent Tabs shortcuts on the main startup screen, because they are now completely removed from the app itself and no longer supported.
+- Since Chrome Mobile version 58, you can no longer use this method to restore Bookmarks and Recent Tabs shortcuts on the main startup screen, because they are now completely removed from the app itself and no longer supported.
 However, you can still use this method to remove advertisements / suggested content!

 Google introduced a new update for Chrome App for Android few days ago (version 54.0) which brought yet another BIG CHANGE in the user interface.

 Chrome developers have removed Bookmarks and Recent Tabs from the bottom of the page on blank (new) tabs, and implemented a suggested content widget instead.

 As you can see on the screenshots, the “recommended articles for you” has nothing that I am personally interested in (yikes!), but even if I did, it was a bad idea to hijack my most frequently used shortucts!

 However, the main problem here is the fact that there is NO option in the Settings page to turn it off.
 Take another look.
 Again.
 Nope.
 Nothing.
 You aren’t blind.
 It isn’t there!

 Thanks to Matt, our savior from mighty G, he revealed that options are indeed available * for now * but they are actually hidden in the flags page (read our article about Chrome hidden settings and other options here).